What North Myrtle Beach Homeowners Don't See Before Pest Problems Start

 - Faint scratching sounds in walls or ceilings

-- Ant trails that appear and disappear
+- Ant trails that appear for a day or two, then vanish

-- Doors or windows that suddenly stick
+- Doors or windows that suddenly start sticking

 - Musty or damp odors near crawlspaces

-Common Pest Entry Points Around North Myrtle Beach Homes
+Common Pest Entry Points Around the Home

-Pests do not need large openings to get inside.
-In coastal homes, small gaps form easily due to humidity, shifting soil, and wear over time.
+Pests don't need large openings to get inside.
+In coastal homes, small gaps form easily due to humidity, shifting soil, and general wear over time.
+Frequently overlooked entry points include:

 - Gaps around doors and windows